ghdk/linux/Documentation/sphinx/Toolchain.rst

    # grub-mkrescue -d ./grub2/lib/grub/i386-pc -o live.iso isoimage

 This command is given the directory where the GRUB modules live.
-We can set this by running make menuconfig and navigating into Operating System > GRUB modules path.
-When I ran this command for the first time, I got an error message that it could not locate xorriso
+We can set this by running make menuconfig as shown above, and navigating into Operating System > "GRUB modules path".
+When I ran grub-mkrescue for the first time, I got an error message that it could not locate xorriso

 .. code-block:: console
    :linenos: